 Is it recorded on the Police National Computer (PNC)?

-Yes (if it relates to a recordable offence).
-A facility is available on the PNC which allows an entry to be recorded which does not constitute a ‘criminal record’ but is accessible for police information.
+Yes.
+A facility is available on the PNC which allows an entry to be recorded which does not constitute a ‘criminal record’ but is accessible for police use.

 Is it classed as a conviction?